JoelARobinson32/ReservationApp/README.md

 Fork and clone this repository
 Run 'npm install' from the root directory to install dependencies.
-Run 'npm run start:dev' from the back-end folder to run the development server locally.
+The Backend server is deployed and running, you do not need to run the server locally.
 Run 'npm start' from the front-end folder to run the application locally.

 ## Back End